Unwrap the Present: How to Use This Essential Italian Tense

 Since this tense is so fundamental, it’s useful to first start by looking at each of the four types of regular present tense verb conjugations.
-We’ll do that here in the first four sections of this guide, then discover strategies for memorizing them.

 How to Conjugate Regular Italian Present Tense Verbs

 The infinitive (dictionary form) of Italian verbs generally ends in –are, –ere or –ire.
 Each of these are conjugated according to different rules.
 We’ll look at conjugations for each separately, and the last one, –ire, has two types of conjugations and so is given two separate sections below.

 Conjugating –are Verbs